Lexa-ops/fractal-compressor/README.md

   python test_templates/compose.py
   python fractal-compression.py
 ```
-All images from the `test_files` folder with all quality parameters will be tested and the results will be saved to the `results.csv` file
+All images from the `test_files` folder with all quality parameters will be tested and the results will be saved to the `results.csv` file.